Part 5. Protein structure annotation settings

 |

-residues located at each of the pockets.
+residues located at each pocket.

 Pockets determined using CASTp